Ducky-Chickens/bangazon-API-sprint1/README.md

 - [NodeJS](https://nodejs.org/en/) to spin up the server
 - [DB Browser for SQLite](https://sqlitebrowser.org/) to work directly with database without command line
 - [Postman](https://www.getpostman.com/) to use PUT/POST/DELETE http methods
+  - In Postman, click "Params", then under "Headers", select "Content-Type" as KEY and "application/json" as VALUE
+  - To test the examples provided in the query methods section, under "Body", select "raw" before sending

 # Entity Relationship Diagrams <a name="erd"/>